LNP-BP/LNPBPs/lnpbp-0006.md

 validation and represents additional proofs for non-DBC validation procedures.
-This information is contained in `commitment` field of the *anchor* data structure containing LNPBP-4 multi-message commitment entrypy value, used for proving the absense of some specific protocol within the commitment tree.
+This information is contained in `commitment` field of the *anchor* data structure containing LNPBP-4 multi-message commitment entrypy value, used for proving the absence of some specific protocol within the commitment tree.
 This information MAY be discarded for privacy reasons when the *anchor* data are passed to a third-party with a special *conceal* procedure as described in LNPBP-4 and LNPBP-9 standards.